michael105/minilib/doc/make.rst

 retest
 	rebuild the tests in test,
 	run make test after that
-  for rebuilding the expected output of the tests as well,
-	look into ./test/Makefile
+	for rebuilding the expected output of the tests as well, please have a look into ./test/Makefile

 help
 	show this help